santiagoguinle/chia-services/readme.md

-# Chia and Madmax automatio
+# Chia and Madmax automation

 This set  of scripts are made for simplify my own chia setup.